david8862/tf-keras-simple-baselines-keypoint-detection/README.md

 # Citation
-Please cite tf-keras-stacked-hourglass-keypoint-detection in your publications if it helps your research:
+Please cite tf-keras-simple-baselines-keypoint-detection in your publications if it helps your research:
 ```
 @article{Stacked_Hourglass_Network_Keras,
      Author = {VictorLi},